 To start our comparison, we will take a look at the annual fees for both services.
 Cost is broken down into two separate buckets: the annual management fee charged for having an account and the annual fee charged for holding each ETF in the portfolio.
 Both Betterment and Wealthfront hold a 4.50 star rating.

 Lastly, more web savvy customers may find it valuable to have access to customer service through phone, email, and live chat.
 However, not every robo provides live chat support as an option.
-Betterment has live chat support, Wealthfront doesn't.
+Betterment offers live chat support while Wealthfront does not.

-Overall, Betterment comes out on top with 4.50 stars over Wealthfront's 4.00 stars.
-And, as far as individual category awards go, Wealthfront posted awards Best in Class - Cost in 2017, while Betterment found itself with Best in Class - Cost, Best in Class - Investment Approach, Best in Class - Platforms & Tools and Best in Class - Customer Service.
+Overall, both Betterment and Wealthfront are rated 5.00 stars.
+And, as far as individual category awards go, Betterment along with Wealthfront both finished with awards Best in Class - Cost, Best in Class - Investment Approach and Best in Class - Platforms & Tools.